saad-zaib/rostam/README.md

 ## Disclaimer

 This tool is intended for authorized security testing and detection engineering only.
 Run it on systems you own or have explicit permission to test.
-The authors are not responsible for misuse.
+The author is not responsible for misuse.